pythontime/tac-live_terraform_3_30_23/lab-10/10-instructions.md

 > The entire run is done within a bash script named automagic.sh.
 Be sure to analyze script files before running them!

+> There is no solution directory.
+The entire lab is the solution.

 ## Create SSH keys
 - Go to the keys directory and build yourself an SSH key to use for this lab.
 I recommend using ed25519 and naming the key "aws_key" so that it works with the lab properly.